Fundeluk/nswi041-exams/use-cases.md

 ### Publish Result

-#### Detail:
-Happy path - The teacher efficiently publishes the exam results into the system, which then become immediately available for students to view.

-#### Alternatives:
+#### Happy Path:

+1. The teacher logs into their account on the Student Information System.
+2. The system displays the teacher's dashboard.
+3. The teacher selects the course for which they want to publish exam results.
+4. The system displays a list of completed exams along with options to enter or upload results.
+5. The teacher inputs or uploads the finalized exam results.
+6. The system verifies the accuracy and completeness of the uploaded data.
-- The publishing process encounters a technical error, delaying the availability of results.
+7. The teacher confirms the publication of the results.
+8. The system publishes the results, making them visible to the students.
+9. Students receive notifications that their exam results are available for viewing.

+#### Potential Issues:

+- In step 1, the teacher encounters difficulty logging into the system.
+- In step 4, the system fails to display the correct exams, showing exams that are not yet ready for result publication.
-- The teacher mistakenly publishes incomplete or incorrect results and needs to retract or amend them.
+- In step 5, the teacher inputs incomplete or incorrect results, requiring revision.
+- In step 6, the system encounters an error during data verification, delaying the process.
+- In step 7, the teacher inadvertently publishes the wrong results, necessitating a retraction and correction.
+- In step 8, the results do not appear for students due to a delay or error in the publication process.
+- In step 9, students do not receive notifications due to an issue with the notification system.

-#### Prerequirements:
+#### Preconditions:

+- The exams have been completed and graded.
-- The teacher has access to the system with rights to publish results.
+- The teacher has the necessary permissions to publish results for the course.
-- The exams have been graded and the results finalized.

-#### Postrequirements:
+#### Postconditions:

-- Students are able to view their exam results as soon as they are published.
+- Exam results are accurately published and visible to students.
-- Notifications might be sent to students alerting them of newly published results.
+- Notifications are sent out to all relevant students about the availability of their results.
+- The system logs the publication event for auditing and compliance purposes.

 ### Kick Student Out

-#### Detail:
+#### Happy Path:

+1. The teacher logs into their account on the Student Information System.
+2. The system displays the teacher's dashboard.
+3. The teacher accesses the enrollment list for a specific course.
+4. The system presents a list of all enrolled students along with their eligibility status.
-Happy path - The teacher uses the system to automatically unenroll students who have not fulfilled the prerequisite criteria (e.g., requisite credits) for the exam.
+5. The teacher selects a student who has not met the necessary prerequisites for the exam.
+6. The system processes the removal of the student from the enrollment list.
+7. The student receives a notification of their removal due to unmet prerequisites.

-#### Alternatives:
+#### Potential Issues:

+- In step 1, the teacher encounters difficulty logging into the system.
+- In step 3, the system fails to load the enrollment list due to a technical error.
-- The system fails to identify and remove a student who hasn't met the prerequisites.
+- In step 5, the system shows incorrect data, leading to the wrongful selection of a student who actually meets the prerequisites.
-- A student is mistakenly removed due to incorrect data regarding their prerequisites.
+- In step 6, the system fails to remove the student from the list due to a processing error.
+- In step 7, the student does not receive the notification due to an issue with the notification system.

-#### Prerequirements:
+#### Preconditions:

-- The student is currently enrolled in an exam for which they do not meet the necessary criteria.
+- The student is currently enrolled in an exam for which they have not fulfilled the necessary criteria.
-- The teacher has the appropriate system permissions to manage enrollments and remove students.
+- The teacher is authorized to manage course enrollments.

-#### Postrequirements:
+#### Postconditions:

-- The student is no longer enrolled in the exam.
+- The student is removed from the exam enrollment list.
-- The student and teacher receive notifications about the change in enrollment status.
+- Both the student and the teacher receive confirmation of the enrollment change.
-- The system logs the action for auditing purposes.
+- The system updates its records to reflect the removal for auditing and tracking purposes.